 Adam Elliot is not only the Academy Award winning Animator of Harvie Krumpet, but also one of Australia’s funniest, unique, refreshing speakers and after dinner raconteurs.
 A classic underdog tale, he has told his witty and inspiring life story to over 500 groups here and abroad.

 Benjamin Law is a Sydney-based journalist, Good Weekend columnist and TV screenwriter.
 He’s the author of two books – the black comedy memoir The Family Law (2010) and the travelogue Gaysia: Adventures in the Queer East (2012).
-Both books were nominated for Australian Book Industry Awards, and The Family Law is now a major TV series on SBS, which he created and co-wrote with Matchbox Pictures.
-Series 2 will air on SBS in 2017.
+Both books were nominated for Australian Book Industry Awards, and The Family Law is now a major TV series on SBS, with the third and final season now streaming.

 Daniel Witthaus has spent the past two decades challenging homophobia one cuppa at a time in schools, rural communities and, occasionally, developing countries like Sri Lanka, Poland and Indonesia.
 He is the author of Beyond Priscilla: one gay man, one gay truck, one big idea… (2014), Beyond ‘That’s So Gay!’: Challenging homophobia in Australian schools (2010) and the Pride & Prejudice educational package (2002, 2012) – which won three Tasmanian schools Human Rights Week awards.